genepi/vntr-calling-nf/paper_data/README.md

 * Please note that either **docker**, **singularity** or **slurm** must be available and has to be specified according to your system.
 Most likely, Docker is only available on your local system (since it requires root permissions for execution).
 * The `params.input` parameter must be adapted to the location of your BAM files.
 * Reference data for `params.reference` is located [here](../reference-data).
-* We executed this experiment on our Slurm cluster using default configured CPUs and memory and we were able to run the data in 40 min (CPU hours: 7,000).
+* We executed this experiment on our Slurm cluster using default configured CPUs and memory and we were able to run the data in 33 min (CPU hours: 7,5).
+See [here]() for details.